koshy123/ACE_flash_cards/README.md

 **How to Use

-Fill in the blank with best response and press button.
+Fill in the blank with best response to the question and press button.
 Hover over the card to know the answer.
 Score will keep track over the card.
 It will move to the next question after inputting correct answer.